Pete's Dragon (2016 film): Production

-In March 2013, Walt Disney Pictures announced it would remake Pete's Dragon, as a non-musical, dramatic film to be written by David Lowery and Toby Halbrooks, and directed by Lowery.
-Disney intended to rework the core story as a dramatic story, rather than a musical.
-It set the new work in the Pacific Northwest of the early 1980s, rather than the Northern New England of the early 1900s in the 1977 film.
+In March 2013, Walt Disney Pictures announced it would remake Pete's Dragon as a non-musical, dramatic film to be written by David Lowery and Toby Halbrooks, and directed by Lowery.
+Disney intended to rework the core story as a dramatic story rather than a musical.
+The remake is set in the Pacific Northwest of the early 1980s, rather than the northern New England of the early 1900s in the 1977 film.

 Live-action shots were filmed using Panavision Panaflex cameras, while Elliot the dragon was animated entirely by Weta Digital using CGI, rather than the hand-drawn animation of the 1977 original.

 On September 19, 2014, Disney cast Oakes Fegley and Oona Laurence to star as Pete and Natalie.
 On October 2, Barrie M. Osborne was set to be the executive producer for the film.
 On October 16, Robert Redford was in early talks to play a local storyteller who remembers seeing a dragon in the woods.
 On November 20, Bryce Dallas Howard was in talks for the female lead role, a forest ranger who finds the boy and does not believe his stories about a dragon.
 On January 7, 2015, Wes Bentley joined the cast of the film to replace Casey Affleck.
 On January 9, Michael C. Hall was also added to the cast.
 On January 29, Karl Urban replaced Hall.

 Principal photography commenced in January 2015 in New Zealand, with Lowery directing.
 Rehearsals began early January 2015, while news reported the beginning of the shooting on January 26, 2015, set to last through April.
-Live-action filming locations included Bay of Plenty, Taupo and Wellington, while CGI was done at Stone Street Studios.
+Live-action filming locations included Bay of Plenty, Taupō and Wellington, while CGI was done at Stone Street Studios.
 On February 10, 2015, a press release confirmed that principal photography had commenced.
 Shooting took place in and around Wellington and Rotorua, before transferring to Tapanui, where the old Blue Mountain Lumber mill was used as the mill in the film, and the main street became Millhaven for two weeks.
 Production concluded on April 30, 2015.